Samsung/Universum/doc/github_handler.rst

 1. User makes a new commit
 2. GitHub detects a commit, creates a check suite and sends a web-hook payload to Jenkins server
-3. A preconfigured Jenkins job passes received parameters to GitHub Handler
+3. `Generic Webhook Trigger` plugin triggers a preconfigured Jenkins job ('GitHub Webhook handler') on an already set up automation server, passing required parameters, such as payload contents and "x-github-event" header
-4. GitHub Handler checks that repo name and web-hook event are applicable and and sends a request to create a new check run to GitHub
+4. GitHub Handler checks that repo name and web-hook event are applicable, and if so, sends a request to create a new check run to GitHub
 5. GitHub creates a new check run and sends a new web-hook payload about this event
+6. `Generic Webhook Trigger` plugin triggers the 'GitHub Webhook handler' job again, now with different event and payload
-6. GitHub Handler triggers a usual `Universum` run on an already set up automation server, retrieving all required parameters from GitHub web-hook payload and passing them to the build
+7. Based on received event, GitHub Handler triggers another preconfigured job with usual `Universum` call ('Check commit'), retrieving all required parameters from GitHub web-hook payload and passing them to the build via `build with parameters` trigger mechanism

+   * this job may be configured on another Jenkins instance
-7. Universum in default mode with ``--report-to-review`` on and ``--vcs-type=github`` uses received parameters to report build ('check') start
+8. Receiving all required parameters, Universum in default mode with ``--report-to-review`` on and ``--vcs-type=github`` performs a commit check according to :doc:`configuration file <configuring>`, set up in `build parameters <args.html#Configuration\ execution>`__
+9. [optional] If ``--report-build-start`` set in `build parameters <args.html#Result\ reporting>`__, GitHub will be informed that a check is already in progress, leaving a message to wait until it's over
-8. Depending on build result, Universum either reports build success or failure
+10. Depending on build result, Universum either reports build success or failure to GitHub

-After this, check result can be viewed directly on GitHub.
+    * to report successful build, a ``--report-build-success`` `option <args.html#Result\ reporting>`__ is required
+11. User can see build result on 'Checks' page in pull requests and as a simple icon near the checked commit directly on GitHub.

 .. note::

     GitHub also sends web-hook payloads on other events (such as *'check run completed'*), that are currently ignored by GitHub Handler

+The list of GitHub Handler parameters can be found :doc:`here <args_github_handler>`.

 Jenkins jobs example